w3c/wai-about-wai/_about/projects/wai-guide/index.md

 ### Accessibility Curricula

-Created a framework to support the development of courses on digital accessibility.
+Created a framework to support the development of courses on digital accessibility, as well as the inclusion of digital accessibility in courses for related areas.
 The curricula covered four core modules:

 * [Foundation Modules](/WAI/curricula/foundation-modules/) - designed to provide a general introduction to web accessibility to any students with a basic understanding of computers and the Web.
 * [Developer Modules](/WAI/curricula/developer-modules/) - provides guidance on creating courses that explain accessible coding for developers.